Ebra

 2022

-Sans Sami
+Without Sami

 Willingness to include scope 3

-A lack of carbon expertise internally
+Lack of internal carbon expertise

-Avec Sami
+With Sami

 Efficiency and time savings in data collection

-Quality and expertise in support
+Quality and expertise of the support

 Identification of the most virtuous suppliers